angulardart/site-angulardart/src/_articles/performance/event-loop.md

 ---
-title: "The Event Loop and Dart"
+title: The Event Loop and Dart
-description: "Learn how Dart handles the event queue and microtask queue, so you can write better asynchronous code with fewer surprises."
+description: Learn how Dart handles the event queue and microtask queue, so you can write better asynchronous code with fewer surprises.
-written: 2013-09-30
+original-date: 2013-09-30
-updated: 2013-10-22
+date: 2013-10-22
 category: performance
 ---